 I’ve worked in counseling centers and mental health agencies, and as a school-based counselor in several districts.
 I am a certified EMDR therapist and full member of EMDRIA, the EMDR International Association.
 My experience is that EMDR can be remarkably effective in reducing or removing the negative effects of trauma.

-My children are adults and my husband and I have had a good, 25-year-plus marriage.
+My children are adults and my husband and I have been married over 25 years.
 On off days, I work in my vegetable garden, cook, and take long walks.
-I see a lot of movies, am a reader, and lover of the Sierras.
+I am a reader, a lover of the Sierras, and keep chickens.

 Clients and friends often ask me, “How can you do it?
 Doesn’t being a therapist bring you down?”
 And my answer to that is, unequivocally, that I love my work.
 I feel privileged to be working with the people who are changing their lives in order to live more authentically and experience more joy in their relationships.
 I think that benefits everyone.